anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   to facilitate the communication of the pledge with the MASA and the PKI.
   Yet there are two generalizations:

+  1. The registrar MUST support at least one certificate enrollment protocol that uses for certificate requests authenticated self-contained objects.
-  1. The registrar SHOULD offer to the pledge certificate enrollment protocols other than EST. For supporting this, the URI scheme for addressing the domain registrar is generalized (see {{addressing}}).
+  To this end, the URI scheme for addressing the endpoint at the registrar is generalized (see {{addressing}}).

-  For the upstream enrollment message exchange with backend PKI components, in order to support the end-to-end proof of identity of the pledge, the same enrollment protocol MUST be used as between the pledge and the registrar.
+  To support the end-to-end proof of identity of the pledge, the registrar MUST use for the upstream certificate enrollment message exchange with backend PKI components the same enrollment protocol as used by the pledge.
   Between the pledge and the registrar the enrollment request messages are tunneled over the TLS channel already established between these entities.
-  The registrar optionally checks the requests and passes them to the PKI.
+  The registrar optionally checks the requests and then passes them to the PKI.
-  On the way back, responses by the PKI are forwared by the registrar to the pledge on the existing TLS channel.
+  On the way back, responses by the PKI are forwarded by the registrar to the pledge on the existing TLS channel.

   2. The registrar MAY also delegate (part of) its certificate enrollment support